cqse/teamscale-jacoco-agent/agent/README.md

 - `[POST] /testrun/end` If you configured a connection to Teamscale via the `teamscale-` options and enabled `teamscale-testwise-upload`, this will upload a test-wise coverage report to Teamscale.
-- `[POST] /test/start/{testPath}` Signals to the agent that the test with the given testPath is about to start.
+- `[POST] /test/start/{uniformPath}` Signals to the agent that the test with the given uniformPath is about to start.
-- `[POST] /test/end/{testPath}` Signals to the agent that the test with the given testPath has just finished.
+- `[POST] /test/end/{uniformPath}` Signals to the agent that the test with the given uniformPath has just finished.
   The body of the request may optionally contain the test execution result in json format:

 ```json